 The Model-Based Systems Engineering (MBSE) approach uses models to represent the system and its components.
 It will provide structured support for development and Verification used by systems.
 It facilitates the collection, analysis and communication of customer requirements, design and verification.

-MBSE offers the following Benefits:
+MBSE offers the following Advantages:

 • Holistic view of the system that improves understanding of the system and its components